spacefito/ardana-input-model/2.0/examples/entry-scale-kvm-esx/README.md

 This example requires the following networks:

-- IPMI/iLO: network connected to the lifecycle-manager and the IPMI/iLO ports of all nodes, except the ESX hypervisors.
+- IPMI/iLO: network connected to the lifecycle-manager and the IPMI/iLO ports of all nodes except the ESX hypervisors.

-  _Nodes require a pair of bonded NICs which are used by the following networks:_

 - External API - This is the network that users will use to make requests to the cloud.